lightbend/config/HOCON.md

     path = [ /bin ]
     path = ${path} [ /usr/bin ]

+#### Note: Concatenation with whitespace and substitutions

+When concatenating substitutions such as `${foo} ${bar}`, the substitutions may turn out to be strings (which makes the whitespace between them significant) or may turn out to be objects or lists (which makes it irrelevant).
+Unquoted whitespace must be ignored in between substitutions which resolve to objects or lists.
+Quoted whitespace should be an error.

 #### Note: Arrays without commas or newlines

 Arrays allow you to use newlines instead of commas, but not